 How to be alerted when throttling occurs.

-- Account Page—See this page for information about about your ingestion rates for the current and previous billing period.
+- Account Page—See this page for information about your ingestion rates for the current and previous billing period.

 A request to an HTTP source will time out if it is not complete within 30 seconds.
 In that case, the data sent prior to the timeout may not all be successfully ingested.
 Although no hard limits are imposed, we recommend the data payload before compression of a POST to an HTTP source be between 100K and 1MB.